Knappek/Knappek.github.io/docs/tanzu/tanzu-platform/tanzu-platform-technical-details.md

 ### Who are the personas and who is responsible for what?

 Where are the boundaries?
 What's the motivation behind the technical architecture - who is supposed to see what and what is intended to be abstracted away? => https://docs.google.com/document/d/1Rmt-eskKBo2mNDsSdHeVaIWuZU3zhKznEDcRVN9BRRs/edit#heading=h.ixfosuy76boz

+### Is there is a dedicated ManagedNamespace for each AvailabilityTarget of a ManagedNamespaceSet

+Yes.
+If you deploy a space to two Availability Targets with one replica each, there is one `ManagedNamespaceSet` on UCP, and two `ManagedNamespace`'s, one for each cluster.